sagemath/trac_to_gh/Issue 5815.md

 # Issue 5815: [with patch, needs review] Disable TinyMCE in the live documentation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5815

 Original creator: mpatel